aahooo/router73/README.md

 # Router 73

 ## Introduction
 Router 73 is a project designed to provide secure internet access to users in a restricted network.
-It was designed with for lossy and highly restricted networks with performance and scalability in mind.
+It was designed for lossy and highly restricted networks with performance and scalability in mind.

 ## Design
 Comming soon...